A retention policy defines how long and under which retention type your backup data should be stored in a backup repository.

 Removing Restore Points

-Consider the following example with four items (A through D) and two restore points (A1 and A2) both of which belong to the item A. The A1 restore point has already been removed since it was out of the retention scope, whereas the A2 restore point will only be removed after it goes out of the retention coverage (Example 1).
+The following example represents four items (A through D) and two restore points (A1 and A2) both of which belong to the item A. The A1 restore point has already been removed since it was out of the retention coverage, whereas the A2 restore point will only be removed after it goes out of the retention coverage (Example 1).

 Backup Job Idleness

-The following is an example in which the mailbox A has been removed because it was already out of the retention scope (Example 1), and the next mailbox to be removed is the mailbox B, the removal of which will happen once it goes beyond the retention coverage (Example 2).
+The following example represents the mailbox A that has been removed because it was already out of the retention coverage (Example 1).
+The next mailbox that will be removed is the mailbox B, the removal of which will happen once it goes beyond the retention coverage (Example 2).

-The same is applicable to Microsoft SharePoint and OneDrive for Business.
+The same is applicable to Microsoft SharePoint, Microsoft OneDrive for Business and Microsoft Teams.